 - Children who have been adopted from care, have left care, are under a special guardianship order, a residence order or a child arrangement order.

-The British Sikh School is a self-evaluating Free School and has worked with its identified groups of students to eradicate the academic attainment gap, over the last year.
+The Khalsa Academy Wolverhampton is a self-evaluating Free School and has worked with its identified groups of students to eradicate the academic attainment gap, over the last year.
 However with this new funding, we have been able to access staff and strategies to support the development of the holistic child as well as academic and vocational experiences that would have been financially impossible before the Pupil Premium funding was introduced.